 It is a condition that features joints that move beyond the normal range for a particular joint.
-It is a benign condition.
+Generally, it is a benign condition.
 It is sometimes called a “loose joints” and the affected person is called “double jointed.

 Symptoms of hypermobility syndrome

-- Clicking sound can be heard on the affected joints
+- At first, clicking sound can be heard on the affected joints

 - Pain and stiffness in the joints and muscles especially at the end of the day and after performing physical activities.